ThatOneBepis/Infinitodustry-legacy/README.md

 -Description for Lich, Reaper and Revenant (delayed until further notice)

--Sprite directory reorganisation (because github, most sprites have duplicates)
+-Sprite directory reorganisation (done, but it took a while)

--Arc MK2, internally called "Edison"
+-Arc MK2, internally called "Edison" (idk if this is gonna be done soon)

 -Liquid distributor

 -Armored liquid bridge

+-Drill sprites (technicall difficulties made tensor drill sprites a bit unaviable)

+-Wiki